About Item Types

 For inventory items, the cost is recorded in the Cost Amount (Actual) field on the Value Entries page, and when it is reconciled to the general ledger the cost will be shown in the Cost Posted to G/L field.
 For more information, see Design Details: Inventory Costing.

 For non-inventory and service items the cost is recorded in the Cost Amount (Non-Invtbl.) field on the Value Entries page.
 For non-inventory and service items the cost is specified on the sales, assembly, and production documents and journals.
 The default cost can be specified in the Unit Cost field on the Item Card and Stockkeeping Unit pages.
 Costs for these types of items are not reconciled to the general ledger.

-Catalog and Service Items
+Catalogue and Service Items

 Customers' items that you perform service on, such as a printer, are called service items.
-Service items have nothing to do with regular or catalog items.
+Service items have nothing to do with regular or catalogue items.
 However, service components can be regular items.
 For more information, see Set Up Service Items and Service Item Components.